 - It’s easy to underestimate data transformation requirements.
 Traditional data transformation technologies (the “T” in “ETL”) are simply too slow for large datasets, so you need to make sure you’re choosing something fit for the task.
 And even once you have a good tool, you’ll have to be ready for significant maintenance along the way.
 Something as simple as inconsistent date or currency reporting can result in impedance mismatch problems that you’ll need to dedicate engineering time to resolving.

-- Behind-the-firewall data sources are no longer just relational databases.
-Even when you’re dealing with your in-house data sources, you’re looking at a proliferation of data in various formats.
-Ultimately, you need to consolidate all of your data into a single platform for analysis, and transforming data in a MongoDB instance into a relational structure is non-trivial.
+- You have many storage formats to contend with.
+Even when you're dealing with in-house data sources, you're looking at a proliferation of data in various formats.
+Ultimately, you need to consolidate all of your data into a single platform for analysis, and doing that is non-trivial.

 - You have to be prepared to scale.
 Building a modern data pipeline involves significant scale challenges as data volumes grow from thousands of rows per hour to millions of rows per second.
 Working with data volumes of this size is a very specialized engineering skillset that is extremely hard to hire for.